 4. Get your reps in at practice using the tools above and commit to using them in the game.
 You can’t think one way during practice and another way in the game and expect the results to be the same.

 And that’s just the beginning of learning of mental toughness and self talk.
-If you want that competitive advantage for your young athlete, go to: Perform Under Pressure for free video training to turbo-charge confidence, build resiliency, and learn life skills through participation in sports.
+If you want that competitive advantage for your young athlete, our cutting edge training is available now.
+The Baseball/Softball Mental Toughness program has been helping athletes to turbo-charge confidence, build resiliency, and learn life skills through participation in sports.

 Welcome to the Winner’s Circle!